Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Superposition and mixture of unknown quantum states

 \section{Superposition and mixture of unknown quantum states}

-Before undertaking the task of implementing quantum circuits capable of preparing arbitrary pure or mixed quantum states, let us first consider a different yet closely related challenge: provided with a certain number of arbitrary \emph{unknown} pure or mixed quantum states as input, can we transform them into a novel output state as a superposition or mixture of the input states with predefined coefficients or weights?
-If this can be achieved, it can be utilized for the task of preparing arbitrary quantum states.
+Before undertaking the task of implementing quantum circuits capable of preparing arbitrary quantum states, let us first consider a different yet closely related challenge: provided with a certain number of arbitrary \emph{unknown} pure or mixed quantum states as input, can we transform them into a new output state as a superposition or mixture of the input states with predefined coefficients or weights?
+If this can be achieved, the associated strategies can be utilized for preparing arbitrary quantum states.